-Matrix Integration’s Top Five Cybersecurity Tips for Holiday Travel
+Matrix Integration’s Top Five Tips for October’s National Cyber Security Awareness Month

-If devices are updated and data is backed up, people are much less likely to lose personal, private information while traveling.
-When it comes to businesses protecting their information, Matrix Integration collaborates with clients to identify their most important assets, come up with a plan to protect and detect those assets, and provide tools to discover and respond to attacks before they can cause damage.
+No matter how cautious users are, hackers can still gain access to networks and systems.
+In addition to malware and ransomware, criminals still find ways to hijack passwords and steal information.
+For businesses and their employees, Matrix Integration collaborates with clients to identify the assets that are most important to them, come up with a plan to protect and detect those assets, and provide tools to discover and respond to attacks before they can cause damage.
 Types of solutions include robust identity management systems so passwords are harder to steal, data encryption software, and staff training.

 About Matrix Integration

 Matrix Integration is a trusted information technology solutions provider that has been in business for 40 years.
 Winner of the 2019 Indiana Economic Development Center Small Business Impact Award, and the 2018 Indiana Women’s Business Enterprise of the Year, Matrix Integration continues to be recognized on numerous industry lists including Diversity Business Top Business, CRN Solution Provider 500, CRN Managed Service Provider Elite 150, CRN Women of the Channel, and CRN Tech Elite 250.
 Strategic partners include Hewlett Packard Enterprise, Aruba, Microsoft, Cisco Systems, Meraki, VMware, and Veeam.
 With multiple locations in Indiana and Kentucky, Matrix Integration works closely with businesses and institutions to provide professional services, networking, data center, collaboration, computing, and security.

 Media Contact: Beth Strautz, (773) 895-5387, firstname.lastname@example.org